jcursons/2022_Waryah_ZEB1_inhibition/README.md

 A folder containing scripts and functions used for data analysis and figure generation.

-### off_target_predictions
+### output

-A folder containing the off-target predictions for gRNAs used in this study.
+A folder containing intermediate output files used in this study.

+- 20180518_dCas_pipe_out.txt: off-target gene predictions for gRNAs used in this study; determined with dsNickFury using the Azimuth and Elevation on-/off-target scoring algorithms.
+For further information please refer to the script <not yet uploaded> and the methods section of the associated manuscript.